 Our top choice for the best car upholstery cleaner is the CarGuys Super Cleaner.
 This versatile car interior cleaner removes dirt and grime from leather, vinyl, soft-touch plastics and cloth upholstery, is water-based and will not leave behind any streaks or residue.

-In order to help you pick the best car upholstery cleaner for your DIY car care and detailing needs, we’ve put the top performing cleaners to the test.
+In order to help you pick the best car upholstery cleaner for your DIY car care and detailing needs, we’ve put the top performing cleaners through research .
 We looked for stain removing power, ease of use and versatility, favoring upholstery cleaners that were effective at getting out tough food, beverage and pet stains from all kinds of car seating and interior surfaces.
 Read on to see more about the CarGuys Super Cleaner and other high-quality car upholstery cleaners available for purchase.
 Also, check out our review of some of the best car accessories on the market.

 Award: TOP PICK